 Have a Christmas Book Exchange

-Host a book exchange party where each guest brings a wrapped book that they have loved reading and would like someone else to experience.
+Host a book exchange party where each guest brings a wrapped book they’ve loved.
+It’s a great way to discover new stories.

 Have a Christmas Karaoke Night

-Set up a karaoke machine or use a karaoke app to sing along to popular Christmas songs.
-Let’s face it, we can’t all sing like Beyoncé or Taylor, but it’s still plenty of fun.
+Set up a karaoke machine or use an app to sing along to popular Christmas songs.
+It doesn’t matter if you can’t sing like a pro—just have fun!

 Before you go...